Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           His goal as President is to get the right conversations in progress so that musicians can decide how best to deal with the concerns of their professional lives.
 He encourages the Board to examine, with an open mind, ways to identify and inspire these voices.
         image: /assets/bruce-kenney.jpg
         alt_text: Bruce Kenney
+      - name: Michael Moore
+        title: Vice President and AFM Convention Delegate
+        text: >
+          Michael Moore was raised in Decatur, GA., himself the son of long-time AFM member Bill Moore, and has been a working member of Local 148-462 since 1965 at the age of 15, when he worked a steady cocktail hour job on bass and guitar at the Hyatt Regency.
+He has been Principal Tuba in the Atlanta Symphony Orchestra since 1968 and has been on the executive board of the Local since 1982.
+He also serves on the Local’s Finance Committee and is Treasurer of both the International Conference of Symphony and Opera Orchestras (ICSOM) and the Atlanta Symphony Orchestra Players’ Association (ASOPA).
+He is President and founder of the Atlanta Brass Society,Inc.and is tubaist with the Atlanta Symphony Brass Quintet.
+Michael’s background in both classical and popular music has contributed to his understanding of the music industry and his willingness to serve the Local for nearly his lifetime.
+        image: /assets/mmooreheadshot.jpg
+        alt_text: Michael Moore
       - name: Christina Ottaviano
         title: Secretary-Treasurer
         text: CHRISTINA OTTAVIANO has been Secretary of the Atlanta Federation of